 On Saturday I had hot wings and a beer at a Hooters restaurant.

-For those of you not familiar with Hooters… They are a US-based restaurant chain best known for their hot buffalo wings and Hooter Girls – attractive waitresses dressed in low-cut white tank tops and skin tight orange shorts.
-They are a privately-held company with more than 430 locations 28 countries.
-The chain began operations in 1983 with their first restaurant in Clearwater, Florida.
+For those of you not familiar with Hooters… They are a US-based restaurant chain best known for their hot buffalo wings and Hooter Girls – attractive waitresses dressed in low-cut white tank tops and skin-tight orange shorts.
+They are a privately-held company with more than 430 locations in 28 countries.
+The chain began operations in 1983 with its first restaurant in Clearwater, Florida.

 The three ‘E’s in E3 service stand for…

 - Every Hooters Girl